-First things First… What is a Fodder?
+First things First… Define Fodder

 A fodder is any agricultural foodstuff used specifically to feed domesticated livestock such as chickens, horses, pigs, cattle and goats.
 The term refers to food given to animals, rather than the food they forage for themselves.
 Types of plants typically grown for fodder include alfalfa, barley, oats, clover, grass and wheat.